ayezinhtun/1cng-protal-user-guide/docs/Compute/Guides For Apache CloudStack/Compute Instance.md

 ### Choose a Network

-- Select the network for your Instance.
+- Select the network for your Instance depending on your connectivity and security needs.
 For more details about available network options, refer to the respective network guides.

 ![alt text](images/stackconsole-create-instance-choose-network.png)

 - **Public Network**: The Public Network is a simple, pre-configured network designed for external connectivity with essential built-in features.
-It includes **cloud firewall protection** for securing your server, **port forwarding** for directing traffic to specific applications, and **remote access VPN** for securely managing your instance.
+It includes cloud firewall protection for securing your server, port forwarding for directing traffic to specific applications, and remote access VPN for securely managing your instance.
 This option is ideal for users who require straightforward, hassle-free connectivity without the need for advanced customization.

 - **VPC Network**: The Virtual Private Cloud (VPC) Network is an advanced networking solution offering complete control over traffic routing and enhanced security.
-It supports features like **VPN gateway**, **site-to-site VPN connections**, and **traffic segregation** to isolate workloads for better security and performance.
-By default, a VPC is created with a random **CIDR** block and one network tier, making it a robust option for enterprises and users with complex, customizable networking needs.
+It supports features like VPN gateway, site-to-site VPN connections, and traffic segregation to isolate workloads for better security and performance.

+    **Note:** By default, a VPC is created with a random **CIDR** block and one network tier, making it a robust option for enterprises and users with complex, customizable networking needs.

 - You can choose whether to enable public IPv4 for internet access to your server.